Skip to main content

 Protein Acylation

-The simplest form of acylation is protein N-Acetylation.
+The simplest form is N-acetylation of proteins.
 This occurs at the amino terminus amine and the ε-amino group of the lysine side chains through the action of acetylases.
-The acetylation of lysine side chains can be reversed through the actions of deacetylases (similar to the combined actions of protein kinases and phosphatases).
-The general reactions of protein N-acetylation are shown in Figure \(\PageIndex{3}\).
-Interestingly, 80–90% of eukaryotic proteins are acetylated, yet the underlying biological significance remains unclear.
+The acetylation of lysine side chains can be reversed through deacetylases (similar to the combined actions of protein kinases and phosphatases).
+Figure \(\PageIndex{3}\) shows the general reactions of protein N-acetylation.
+Interestingly, 80–90% of eukaryotic proteins are acetylated, yet the biological significance of this modification remains unclear.

 Figure \(\PageIndex{3}\): Protein N-acetylation and deacetylation reactions